You Are Here: Home » About Me

 I believe in genuine mental health recovery and believe that information from those who have actually recovered is vital for people looking for answers and wanting a greater sense of hope and direction in their lives and their own recoveries.

-I have spent the last nine years of my life devoted to mental health recovery, personally and professionally.
+Since 2006 I have spent my life devoted to mental health recovery, personally and professionally.

 As a former mental health consumer I recovered from major clinical depression, a severe anxiety disorder and chronic pain condition through psychological and psychiatric interventions, family and friendship support networks and a mutual supports group for mental health recovery.